kschuler/ling001/index.md

 ## Policies
 - **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
-- **Make-up exams**: Only students with a documented family or medical emergency will be granted the opportunity to make-up an exam.
-Send a Canvas message to your recitation section TA to make these arrangements.
-- **Rescheduling exams**: Only students with a religious conflict or an official university event may reschedule an exam.
-In these cases, students must provide documentation and *advanced notice*, so send a Canvas message to your recitation section TA as soon as possible.
-Note that multiple exams on the same day is not a valid reason to reschedule.
+- **Rescheduling or make-up exams**: Because we drop your lowest exam, we do not offer retakes or make-up exams.
+But please contact us if something extreme happens - a family or medical emergency, for example - and we can discuss some options provided you have documentation.
+Note that we do not consider multiple exams on the same day an extreme happening.
-- **Late assignments**: Late language journals will be accepted with a 5 point per day late penalty.
+- **Late assignments**: Late language journals will be accepted with a 2% point per day late penalty.
-- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within four days of receiving your graded exam or assignment*.
-TAs are not allowed to discuss your grade with you until you have made a formal written request.
+- **Re-grade requests**: If you notice a grading error, we'd be happy to look at your exam again.
+To request a re-grade, please fill out the re-grade request form via canvas *within one week of receiving your graded exam or assignment*.
+This class is really big, so we need a way to formally keep track of these things.
 If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
 - **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your recitation section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.